Short-term plasticity recalls forgotten memories through a trampoline mechanism: Dynamical plastic retrieval

 \section{Dynamical plastic retrieval}

-To understand the retrieval ability of the network when the static cavity method breaks down, we study the dynamics of the network when its capacity exceeds the critical threshold, by employing a combination of finite size simulations and dynamical mean field theory (DMFT)~\cite{sompolinsky1988, clark2024dynamic, clark2025transient}.
+To understand the retrieval ability of the network when the static cavity method breaks down, we study the dynamics of the network when its capacity exceeds the critical threshold, employing a combination of finite-size simulations and dynamical mean-field theory (DMFT)~\cite{sompolinsky1981dynamic, sompolinsky1982relaxational, sompolinsky1988, clark2024dynamic, clark2025transient}.